joealcantara/FP016-GroupCode/backlog.md

 ## Tasks to complete
 1) Fighting mechanics (I will try to do if I can #billy)
-2) Heath, stamina and Shield level and how they depreciate over time (tsola)

 3) Pathways and choices (Bilgehan)
 4) weapon upgrade system and looting system (tsola)
 5) *Left/right choice triggers events (tsola)